About Our Service

-Firstly, if induction is being considered you will be offered a vaginal examination to assess your cervix (neck of the womb).
+If induction is being considered, you will be offered a vaginal examination to assess your cervix (neck of the womb).
 As part of this examination you may be offered a cervical sweep.
-This is whereby the midwife/doctor use his/her fingers to gently separate the membranes away from the cervix.
+This is whereby the midwife or doctor use their fingers to gently separate the membranes away from the cervix.
 This may help start labour spontaneously.
+If your labour does not start spontaneously you may need to be induced artificially.
+Inducing your labour takes time, sometimes a couple of days.

-Amniotomy (breaking the waters).
+3. Amniotomy (breaking the waters)

 The most common reasons for induction of labour include:

-✓ If your baby is overdue
+✓ If your baby is overdue.

-✓ Concerns about your health or that of your baby
+✓ Concerns about your health or that of your baby.

-✓ If your waters have broken but contractions have not yet started
+✓ If your waters have broken but contractions have not yet started (to reduce the risk of infection).

 FAQs